plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 ## Wiring

-The controller is designed to work with 4-wire type addressable LED strips; such as APA-102C.
+The controller is designed to work with 4-wire type addressable LED strips; such as APA-102C or WS2801.
 Everything else on the controller is pretty-much universal in terms of wiring options.
 I have provided an example wiring diagram:

 ![alt tag](/example-wiring-diagram.png)